 Productivity is a measure of the output of goods or services which are available and can be exchanged for money.

 We tend to view productivity a little differently today.
-It has wondered off the beaten track a bit.
+It has wandered off the beaten track a bit.
 It’s no longer solely a measure of output, it’s more about getting the maximum possible amount of work done in ever-shrinking periods of time.
 It’s the doing more with less approach to work, business and even, to some extent, government.

 More and more employers are trying to follow this approach, so as to create workplaces in which everyone is focused on how they can do their bit to boost productivity within the organisation they work for.

 Later, we’ll discover more about how the outbreak of war in the 20th century affected productivity.

 For now though, let’s step into history, to find out where it all began.